webix-hub/docs/data/api/validatedata_onvalidationsuccess_event.md

 =============

-@short: fires after the form has passed validation successfully
+@short: fires after the form has passes validation successfully

 @params: